Streaming your jam on Twitch

 Pro-Tip: Once you've got your ideal setup, ensure you have a backup plan: e.g. 4G Dongle, Mobile Phone, or know how to put-out a lower quality/bandwidth.

 Pro-Tip: Don’t leave your stream setup until the first day of the jam only to find that something isn’t working!
+As mentioned before, some venues network may block a few services, so test beforehand in case you need to ask for these limits to be lifted.

 Internet connection

 Venue bandwidth: For a smooth stream, 6 Mb/s (6,000kb/s) upload is recommended, and if possible it should be an isolated connection that is not impacted by traffic from other users.
-If you notice that your streaming software is dropping frames at any point, consider lowering the video quality or switching to your backup connection (just like you practiced).
+If you notice that your streaming software is dropping frames at any point, consider lowering the video quality or switching to your backup connection (just like you practised).

 Accounts set up